OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 - Put the class into small groups and hand out a pack of post-it notes per group.
 - Ask them to write down, one on each post-it note, the names of different services they use to communicate with others.
 Give them an example to get started, for example, iMessage.
 Encourage them to think of other platforms they may use in the office, such as Slack.
 - Write up on the board the following headings:
-  - I trust this service with my communications
+  - I trust this service with my sensitive communications
-  - I do not trust this service with my communications
+  - I do not trust this service with my sensitive communications
   - I am not sure about this service
 - Invite the class to discuss the services they have chosen and then invite them to place their post-it notes in the column they feel best represents their view.
 For example, WhatsApp might go in the heading “I am not sure about this service.”
 - Ask the class to circulate and look at the post-it notes and to group them.
 For example, four out of five of the groups in the class placed WhatsApp in the category “I am not sure about this service”.
 These post-it notes should be placed together.